 Once the chicken is done, you stir in the spinach and cashew cream sauce, and thicken it slightly if desired.

-My first thought was to serve this Tuscan Chicken over penne pasta, but again I thought maybe I should branch out a bit.
-So I went with mashed potatoes on the first go around, which turned out to be a stellar choice – so good, and so decadent.
+My first thought was to serve this Tuscan Chicken over penne pasta.
+But again I thought maybe I should branch out a bit.
+So I went with mashed potatoes on the first go around.
+This turned out to be a stellar choice – so good, and so decadent.

 Whatever you end up serving this with, it’s a great recipe for entertaining as well as date nights because it’s so easy to make.
 And then there’s the creamy element which let’s face it… is always a hit!Print